cu-numcomp/spring22-project-liho2210/Pres.md

 Ceres boasts an extensively optimized code base designed with C++ templating, which along with GPU acceleration support for NVIDIA GPU cards, provides high speed solving ability.

 ## What I've Learned
-Both of the tutorials I used were completely useless.
+Both of the tutorials I used were very unhelpfull for a new user.
 The installation process was tedious and poorly documented.
-After many hours of trial and error, I was able to get the system installed on a virtual machine.
+After many hours of trial and error, I was finally able to get the system installed on a virtual machine and play around with the functionality.

 In the first tutorial I completed, I used Ceres Solver to solve bounds constrained robustified non-linear least squares problems in the form:
 <p align="center">